The We Belong Project: Collaborative for Community-Engaged Research & Immigrant Justice

 Grants fund summer internships for undergraduates, and Graduate Student Researchers, who continue to conduct interviews, help with data analysis, and work on digital presentation.

 For more information or to participate, contact Co-PIs and Instructors Steve McKay or Leslie Lopez.
-Read more below: Project background and research model.

 In 2016, local community leaders, organizations, agencies, and concerned individuals came together in new ways, to analyze and address how our county could be a safer, healthier place for ALL of us to belong and thrive in.
 Amid the many urgent, immediate and long-term issues discussed, this major theme emerged as central: